nmshd/documentation/_docs_operate/modules.md

 The sync Module and the [sse Module](#sse) are not compatible.
 The sync Module will be disabled if both are active.
 {: .notice--warning}

-### PubSub Publisher <a href="{% link _docs_operate/configuration.md %}#pubsubpublisher"><i class="fas fa-fw fa-cog"/></a> {#pubsubpublisher}

-This module is deprecated in favor of the [Message Broker Publisher](#messagebrokerpublisher) Module.
-{: .notice--danger}

-This Module proxies all events of the internal event bus of the Connector to a configurable PubSub instance.

-Compared to [webhooks](#webhooks), this gives you the full feature set of a message broker.
-There are multiple scenarios where this Module outweighs the Webhooks Module.
-For example:

-- You need persistence for the triggered [events]({% link _docs_integrate/connector-events.md %}).
-- You want to integrate enmeshed into an already existing message broker.

 ### Webhooks <a href="{% link _docs_operate/configuration.md %}#webhooks"><i class="fas fa-fw fa-cog"/></a> {#webhooks}